ObaidUr-Rahmaan/automated-warehouse/README.md

 # An Autonomous Warehouse

-This is a First-Year Collaboration Project at the University of Birmingham Computer Science course.
-The combined System uses 3 NXT robots to simulate a warehouse system, where robots go to pick-up locations, pick up items and deliver them to the drop-off point.
+Fully functional system using 3 NXT robots to simulate an autonomous warehouse where robots go to pick-up locations, grab items and deliver them to their drop-off point.
 The system is also synchronized with a GUI on PC side, the communication being established through Bluetooth.
-The route planning is smart, using the A* algorithm.
+Route-planning is smart, using the A* algorithm.

 Grade: **1st-class**